 How to Remove Consolidation References Using VBA Code

-Now, let’s assume you have a worksheet where you have performed consolidation using the Data Tool Consolidate.
-So, you have a lot of consolidated references in the Consolidate tool box like the screenshot below.
-If you want to remove the references using VBA code, you can follow the steps below.
+Now, let’s assume you have a worksheet where you have performed consolidation using the Consolidate tool.
+So, you have a lot of consolidated references in the Consolidate toolbox, like the screenshot below.
+If you want to remove the references using the VBA code, you can follow the steps below.

 Steps:

-- Now, select Sheet 5 or the sheet you are working in and Right-Click on it.
+• Now, select Sheet 5 or the sheet you are working on, and Right-Click on it.

-- At this point, copy the following code and paste it in the blank box.
+• At this point, copy the following code and paste it into the blank box.

 'This Code will Remove Consolidation References